This author enjoys researching different foods, trying out new recipes, and sharing her discoveries with her readers.

 4. How Long Does It Take for Puffer Fish Poison to Kill You?

-Anywhere from twenty minutes to twenty-four hours.
+Anywhere from 20 minutes to 24 hours.

 5. How Many People Die From Puffer Fish Sushi Yearly?

 More than 100 people die annually from puffer fish poisoning.
-Almost all resulting from consuming the world's most deadly delicacy.
+Almost all result from consuming the world's most deadly delicacy.
 Throughout history, thousands have met their demise from fugu poisoning, primarily in Japan and China where it is more readily found in sushi restaurants.